A powerful winter storm claims at least 15 lives across the US as temperatures plunge, winds howl and power lines fall

 "If you do lose power, it is going to be dangerously cold," said Jackie Bray, the commissioner of New York's Homeland Security and Emergency Services, adding people should seek warming shelters provided by some counties.
 "Please don't assume that you can weather this cold overnight without heat.
 You may not be able to."

-So far, hundreds of thousands of homes and businesses have no electricity, according to PowerOutage.US, which means millions of residents likely do not have proper heating or hot water as extremely cold temperatures persist Saturday.
+As of 9:30 a.m ET, more than 1.7 million homes and businesses in the US had no electricity service, according to PowerOutage.us, which means millions of residents likely do not have proper heating or hot water as extremely cold temperatures persist Saturday.

-New Hampshire, New York and Virginia each have more than 50,000 outages as of early Saturday, while more than 240,000 outages are reported in Maine, the website shows.

 Here's what else you can expect this Christmas Eve:

-• The cold is coming for many: More than 175 million people are under wind chill alerts from across much of the central and eastern US.
-"The life-threatening Cold Temperatures and Dangerous wind chills will create a potentially life-threatening hazard for travelers that become stranded," the National Weather Service said.
+• The cold is coming for many: "The life-threatening cold temperatures and dangerous wind chills will create a potentially life-threatening hazard for travelers that become stranded," the National Weather Service said.

 • Record temps in the South: Atlanta and Tallahassee, Florida, are forecast to have their coldest high temperature ever recorded on December 24, according to the weather service.